-The HD 12 trialr was a 2 x 2 factorial design.
-It randomized patients to 8 cycles of escalated BEACOPP chemotherapy or to 4 cycles of escalated BEACOPP followed by 4 cycles of baseline dose BEACOPP chemotherapy.
-Patients in each arm with bulky and/or residual disease (but with = 50% response) and/or extranodal disease were randomized to RT (30Gy) or no RT.
-Patients with an inadequate response to chemotherapy (i.e. <50% tumour response) were not randomized).
-Between January 1999 and January 2003, 755 patients were randomized to a receive-RT arm and 765 patients were randomized to a no-RT arm.
+The HD 12 trial randomised patients to 8 cycles of escalated BEACOPP chemotherapy or to 4 cycles of escalated BEACOPP followed by 4 cycles of baseline dose BEACOPP chemotherapy.r Patients in each arm with bulky and/or residual disease (but with ≥ 50% response) and/or extranodal disease were randomised to RT (30Gy) or no RT.
+Patients with an inadequate response to chemotherapy (i.e. <50% tumour response) were not randomised.
+Between January 1999 and January 2003, 755 patients were randomised to a receive-RT arm and 765 patients were randomised to a no-RT arm.
 The primary radiotherapy objective was to evaluate the impact of consolidation RT in patients responding to chemotherapy who had initial bulky disease (defined as >5cm) or had residual disease = 1.5cm.

-Laskar et alr published a randomized controlled trial involving 251 patients with all stages of Hodgkin’s disease.
-Patients received 6 cycles of ABVD and underwent post-treatment CT staging.
-179 of the 251 patients (71%) achieved a CR and this group was then randomized to receive no further treatment or consolidation radiotherapy.
+Laskar et al. 2004 published a randomised controlled trial involving 251 patients with all stages of Hodgkin’s disease.
+Patients received 6 cycles of ABVD and underwent post-treatment CT staging.r Of the 251 patients, 179 (71%) achieved a CR and this group was then randomized to receive no further treatment or consolidation radiotherapy.
 Among the 179 patients, 80 patients had advanced stage disease.
-Between 1993 and 1996 84 patients were randomized to an observation arm (no RT) and 95 patients were randomized to a consolidation RT arm.
+Between 1993 and 1996, 84 patients were randomised to an observation arm (no RT) and 95 patients were randomised to a consolidation RT arm.

-After a median follow-up of 64 months, the 8 year EFS and OS in the whole group Non-RT arm was 76% and 89% respectively, versus 88% and 100% in the RT arm (p=0.01, p=0.002).
+After a median follow-up of 63 months, the 8 year event free survival (EFS) and overall survival (OS) in the whole group non-RT arm was 76% and 89% respectively, versus 88% and 100% in the RT arm (p=0.01, p=0.002).
 Subset analysis identified significantly improved outcomes with the addition of RT in patients with advanced stage disease.
 The 8-year EFS was 59% in the no-RT arm versus 78% in the RT arm (p=0.03).
 The 8-year OS was 80% in the no-RT arm versus 100% in the RT arm (p=0.006).
-This is the only randomized trial that shows a survival benefit to consolidation RT in advanced disease.
-The published data from the UKLG LY09 large randomized UK trialr showed that the omission of consolidation radiotherapy following ABVD was associated with a poorer survival.
-This is despite the fact that the patients in the irradiated group had worse risk features i.e. more bulky disease and less complete responses.
+This is the only randomised trial that shows a survival benefit to consolidation RT in advanced disease.

-Aleman et alr examined 421 patients who achieved a complete response after MOPP-ABV chemotherapy.
-161 of these patients were randomized to an observation (no RT) arm and 172 patients were randomized to an involved field RT arm.
-After a median follow-up of 79 months there was no statistically significant difference in event-free survival or overall-survival in the two arms.
+Aleman et al. 2003 examined 421 patients who achieved a complete response after MOPP-ABV chemotherapy.
+Of these patients, 161 were randomised to an observation (no RT) arm and 172 were randomised to an involved field RT arm.r After a median follow-up of 79 months there was no statistically significant difference in EFS or OS in the two arms.